Died aged 28, Son of John and Anne Lewis of The Mill

 …it’s very cold here we had some snow today.
 That

-pack we had to carry did seem a weight but we’ll get used
+pack we had to carry did seem a weight but we’ll get used to it

 Undated Letter

 I was on guard duty last night.
-It’s not very often I
+It’s not very often

-like hearing reveille blow but I was really pleased to hear it this
+I like hearing reveille blow but I was really pleased to hear it this

 morning.
-Rain and blow, awful and today is really terrible, well
+Rain and blow, awful and today is really terrible, well they

-I often think of the chaps in the trenches its bad here but it’s
+of the chaps in the trenches its bad here but it’s a jolly sight worse

-a jolly sight worse there I expect.
+there I expect.

 January 25 1917

-…Well here we are in France after all I never expected
+…Well here we are in France after all I never

-and gone to Egypt, but still we can’t grumble so far.
+(Battalion) and gone to Egypt, but still we can’t grumble so far.

 March 1 1917

 …I’m keeping fit as a fiddle.
-We had our first
+We had our first trial

-up to your knees, still mustn’t grumble.
+knees, still mustn’t grumble.

-…don’t forget to shove all your money into War
+…don’t forget to shove all your money into War Bonds

-Bonds you wont regret it.
+you wont regret it.

-(The battalion diary for this period show that the 2/6 Gloucesters
+(The battalion diary for this period show that the 2/6

-between Amiens and Peronne, on the Somme, France).
+Framerville, between Amiens and Peronne, on the Somme, France).

 May 5 1917